ucl-codec/cloud_infrastructure/README.md

 ### Install Docker
 - CDK will build the Docker images locally as part of deployment, so you need both the Docker SDK installed, and also a Docker VM (such as Docker Desktop or Rancher Desktop)
+- Docker Desktop and Rancher Desktop run Docker inside a VM; you may want to increase the RAM available to the VM to speed up builds.

 ### Install nvm and node
 It strongly recommended that you use nvm to install/manage node and do not install node directly.